The Cloisters (Letchworth): History since 1939

 The Cloisters was commandeered by the Army during the Second World War and suffered damage.
-By 1948 Miss Lawrence found it increasingly difficult to maintain the building and to repair the damage caused by the Army.
+By 1948, Lawrence found it increasingly difficult to maintain the building and to repair the damage caused by the Army.
 She initially offered it to the local Council, who turned it down.
 Eventually, she offered it to the local Freemasons who accepted it, turning it into the North Hertfordshire Masonic Centre.
 About sixty Masonic lodges and 'side degrees' meet at The Cloisters, and the centre is run and maintained by an elected Board of Trustees, The Lawrence Cloisters Trust.
 A Craft Lodge, the 'Cloisters Lodge No 7100' was formed there in 1951 to commemorate Miss Lawrence's donation of the building to Hertfordshire Freemasons.

-Miss Lawrence eventually moved out of Cloisters Lodge into a house on Willian Way in Letchworth but her increasing frailty led to her moving to St Catherine's Nursing Home where she died aged 90 on 3 August 1953.
+Lawrence eventually moved out of Cloisters Lodge into a house on Willian Way in Letchworth but her increasing frailty led to her moving to St Catherine's Nursing Home where she died aged 90 on 3 August 1953.
 She is buried in the churchyard of All Saints Church in Willian in Hertfordshire.
-In her will she left £41,246 2s 6d to George Ernest Hinman (Solicitor) and her brother the Rt.
-Hon.
-Frederick William Pethick-Lawrence.
+In her will she left £41,246 2s 6d to George Ernest Hinman (Solicitor) and her brother Frederick William Pethick-Lawrence.
 Bar and kitchen staff and others in the building late at night have experienced hearing the voice of a woman calling out in greeting leading to the theory that it is haunted by its founder, Miss Annie Lawrence.

 The Cloisters has been designated by Letchworth Garden City Corporation as one of the 'great historic buildings' of North Hertfordshire.
 It is a Grade II* listed building.
 In June 2013 The Cloisters appeared in episode 4 of ITV's five-part series Britain's Secret Homes, placing it in 16th place out of 50 historic buildings in Britain selected by English Heritage.

 Although structurally sound, in October 2013 the building was put on English Heritage's 'At Risk Register' owing mainly to the poor condition of its roof tiles which have allowed water to cause damage.